Status: Adopted

 • Liability for damages caused or jointly caused by a company to natural or legal persons and due to intentional or negligent failure to comply with due diligence obligations

-• Participation in industry, multi-stakeholders initiatives, audits and contractual clauses does not prevent companies from being held liable
+• Participation in industry, multi-stakeholders initiatives, audits and contractual clauses does not prevent companies from being held liable.

 • Facilitating Access to Justice